 Test and Trace Support Payments for parents and guardians

-The Test and Trace Support Payment scheme has been extended to parents and guardians who have to take time off work to look after a child who is self-isolating because they are a close contact of someone who has tested positive for COVID-19.
+The Test and Trace Support Payments of £500 are available for eligible parents and guardians who have to take time off work to look after a child who is self-isolating.

 Test and Trace Support Payments are intended to help people in low paid work, to compensate for the loss of their wages whilst they self-isolate.

 You may be eligible if all of the following apply:

 - you are the parent or guardian of a child or young person who is aged 15 or under (or 25 or under with an Education, Health and Care Plan) and normally attends an education or childcare setting

 - your child has been told to self-isolate

 - there are no other appropriate adults in your household available to look after your child

 - you are employed or self-employed

 - you are unable to work from home and will lose income as a result